OpenInverterGateway/OpenInverterGateway/README.md

 * MQTT can be turned off

 * The stick can ping an known IP.
 If there is no answer, the stick will try to reset the WiFi connection.
 (Disabled by default)

+## 2020-10-27 Update
+* The automatic detection of the inverter can fail after sunrise.
+The stick powers up several minutes before the inverter.
+The detection will only take place directly after power on and will fail because the inverter is not running yet.
+If the stick can not identify the inverter, it will redo the detection every 2 minutes.
+* Debug messages can be read from `<ip>/debug`